dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_chr_slice_sh.md

 }
 ```
 ## main
-The *main* function slices the initial `*.bam` and generates an index `*.bai` if needed.
-The input `*.bam` is sliced into smaller `*.bam` files containing only reads from canonical chromosomes.
-First the main function downloads the BAM file and gets the headers.
+The *main* function slices the initial `*.bam` file and generates an index `*.bai` if needed.
+The input `*.bam` is the sliced into smaller `*.bam` files containing only reads from canonical chromosomes.
+First, the main function downloads the BAM file and gets the headers.
 ```bash
   dx download "${mappings_sorted_bam}"
   chromosomes=$(samtools view -H "${mappings_sorted_bam_name}" | grep "\@SQ" | awk -F '\t' '{print $2}' | awk -F ':' '{if ($2 ~ /^chr[0-9XYM]+$|^[0-9XYM]/) {print $2}}')
 ```

-Sliced `*.bam` files are uploaded and their file id is passed to the *count_func* entry point using [`dx-jobutil-new-job`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-jobutil-new-job) command.
+Sliced `*.bam` files are uploaded and their file IDs are passed to the *count_func* entry point using the [`dx-jobutil-new-job`](https://wiki.dnanexus.com/Helpstrings-of-SDK-Command-Line-Utilities#dx-jobutil-new-job) command.
 ```bash
   if [ -z "${mappings_sorted_bai}" ]; then
     samtools index "${mappings_sorted_bam_name}"